 - 1 cup panko breadcrumbs

-- 1 tbsp poultry seasoning we use Weber Grill’s mixture
+- 1 tablespoon poultry seasoning we use Weber Grill’s mixture

-- 3 tbsp Follow Your Heart Egg Vegan 4 oz ">vegan egg we use JUST egg (SEE NOTE)
+- 3 tablespoon Follow Your Heart Egg Vegan 4 oz ">vegan egg we use JUST egg (SEE NOTE)

 - Vegetable oil spray